The horizon is jagged with rocky peaks.

 From one of those stone bridges, I drop down and walk along the stony shore.
 There are puddles of water but they are easily passable.

-I walk slow, swaying through puddles and pebbles.
+I walk slowly, swaying through puddles and pebbles.
 Trees often completely hide the sky under their red-green blanket.
 There is a swarm of small animals among the exposed roots along the river.
 Noises and pops confirm to me that larger animals are around but don’t want to be seen.

 Going further, the stones get bigger.
 It is the introduction to a rapid waiting for its river, which I descend like a normal trekker.